The-Knights-of-Ni/5206-docs/docs/hardware/design_basics.md

 Joints are good for connecting things, such as a shaft to a bearing.
 There are many options to do so, but all of them involve a snap point, which is the center of where the joint will be counted.
 There are different types of joints, such as revolutes, rigids, and sliders, each with different types of interactions.
 An as-built joint is basically this but without the snap point, keeping everything at the same place.

-\note Everything mentioned above (except joints) are usually applied in "parts", and we use joints to connect them in "assemblies".
+\note Everything mentioned above (except joints) are usually applied in "parts," and we use joints to connect them in "assemblies."
-Although in fusion there are no hard rules for these, it is a good practice to keep.
+Although in Fusion, there are no hard rules for these; it is a good practice to keep.

 ## Closing Thoughts

 I hope this short tutorial was helpful.
-Feel free to contact me on slack if you run into any problems.
+Feel free to contact me (Han) on slack if you run into any problems.
 Fusion 360 is professional-grade software, so there are bound to be difficulties.
-Happy designing and thank you for your contribution to the team.
+Happy designing, and thank you for your contribution to the team.

--Han